opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/migrate-from-promtail-to-grafana-alloy.md

 Replace `<INPUT_CONFIG_PATH>` with the full path to your Promtail configuration and `<OUTPUT_CONFIG_PATH>` with the desired output path for the Alloy configuration.

 :::tip Extracting Promtail Configuration from Kubernetes If you deployed Promtail using Helm (as described in [Aggregate CCE Logs with Promtail & Grafana Loki](/docs/blueprints/by-use-case/observability/aggregate-cce-logs-with-promtail-and-grafana-loki)), your configuration is stored as a Kubernetes secret.
-Before running the conversion command, you can extract the current Promtail configuration from the cluster using the following command:
+Before running the conversion command, extract the current Promtail configuration from the cluster using the following command:

 ```bash
 kubectl get secret promtail -n monitoring -o jsonpath="{.data.promtail\.yaml}" | base64 --decode > promtail-config.yaml